Some of the elements in this story are not compatible with AMP. To view the complete story, please click here

 “Waqf property cannot be reclaimed or transacted.
 In Sait’s agreement, he granted transaction rights to the college and even included a clause stating that if the college no longer needed the land, his family could reclaim it.
 Both of these conditions go against Waqf principles, so merely labelling a document as Waqf doesn’t make it a Waqf property,” the lawyer said.

 “This is not a communal issue, it is a legal issue which should be fought legally.
 When the transactions happened, the 1954 Waqf Act, which was later repealed, was in vogue.
-A new Act was brought in its place in 1995, so for any transaction before it the 1954 Act will be applicable.
-The Waqf board listed the property only in 2019,” said the lawyer who requested anonymity.
+A new Act was brought in its place in 1995, so the 1954 Act will be applicable for any transaction before this.
+The Waqf board listed the property only in 2019,” said the lawyer, who requested anonymity.

-Hibi Eden, MP representing Ernakulam,does not think the controversies over the proposed Waqf Bill is connected to the controversy in Munambam.
+MP Hibi Eden does not think that the controversies over the proposed Waqf Bill is connected to the controversy in Munambam.
 “Here, the BJP is trying to create conflict between the Muslim and Christian communities.
-No Muslim organisations have approached or claimed the land.
+No Muslim organisation has approached or claimed the land.
 This is not Wakf land in the first place.
-The fishermen community has lived there for centuries.
-Organisations like the Indian Union Muslim League and Jamaat-e-Islami have made it clear that it is not Islamic to take back the land,” said Hibi.
+The fishermen community has lived here for centuries.
+Organisations like the Indian Union Muslim League and Jamaat-e-Islami have made it clear that it is not Islamic to take back the land,” Hibi said.

-Hibi Eden alleged that Justice MA Nissar, whose report identified land in Munambam as Waqf property, was close to the Communist Party of India (Marxist).
-The land in Munambam was listed as Waqf property by the Kerala Waqf Board, when TK Kamza, a senior CPI(M) leader was its chairman, he alleged.
+The MP alleged that Justice MA Nissar, whose report identified the land in Munambam as Waqf property, was close to the Communist Party of India (Marxist).
+The land in Munambam was listed as Waqf property by the Kerala Waqf Board when TK Kamza, a senior CPI(M) leader, was its chairman, he alleged.

 Land lost to the sea